GNOME/glibmm/README.win32.md

 This MIGHT cause conflicts between the cygwin and msvcrt runtime environments.

+If building against libsigc++-3.6.0 or later with Visual Studio, it is recommended to use Visual Studio 2019 or later for best support-building with maximum warning level and treating warnings as errors with Visual Studio 2017 with libsigc++-3.6.x or later is not supported.

 ### Mingw

 The mingw distribution which has been tested with this release is the